mlibrary/search/README.md

 These files will be created in the `build` directory.

-## Config
+## Local Development

-This codebase expects to have access to the UMich network so it can make requests locally over HTTP to the Spectrum (the backend) in development mode.
+Local development will only work if you have access to the UMich network.
+This is a requirment for communicating with the backend service (Spectrum).
 If you have the credentials, the UMich VPN is helpful when off campus.
 [Instructions fo rgetting started with the UMich VPN](http://its.umich.edu/enterprise/wifi-networks/vpn/getting-started).

 ## Contact
 Email Jon Earley at earleyj@umich.edu if you have any questions.